 - Can't Hold His Liquor: Miss Akayama and alcohol do not mix well.

-- Hot for Student: What cost the guy Yuu replaced his job, when he started sexually harassing Haruka.
+- What cost the guy Yuu replaced his job, when he started sexually harassing Haruka.
 Needless to say, Yuu is trying to avoid this from happening.

 - Onoda starts showing signs of this towards Touko (done on purpose by her in a gambit to try capture Reiji's heart).
 He is aware of this and fears for his sanity.

-- Hot for Teacher: Haruka quickly falls in love with Yuu when she finds out that he isn't really a pervert harassing Aoi, and is just a nice, if awkward, guy.
+- Haruka quickly falls in love with Yuu when she finds out that he isn't really a pervert harassing Aoi, and is just a nice, if awkward, guy.

-- Much later on, Touka starts falling for Yuu's mentor Reiji Onoda, after he saves her from a Christmas Eve date turned sour.
+- Much later on, Touko starts falling for Yuu's mentor Reiji Onoda, after he saves her from a Christmas Eve date turned sour.

 - Idiosyncratic Episode Naming: Each chapter is indirectly based on a physics concept, or a known scientist.
 Chapter 12 for example is entitled "Apples and Universal Gravitation" (referring to Newton and his theories), while chapter 8 has "The Words of a Certain Patent Office Clerk" (referring to Albert Einstein).

-- Important Haircut: Yurine cuts her hair after the night she and Reiji unintentionally spent together.
+- Important Haircut: Yurine cuts her hair after the night she and Yuu unintentionally spent together.

 - Megane: Yuu of course.